AdrianaPineda/online-learning/README.md

 ### Adding a dynamic link library (dll folder)

 Adding more dependencies will make build take longer.
 To improve dev experience and decrease the build time we will use dynamic link library.
 Right now webpack will find duplicated code and will put it in commons.js.
 With dynamic link library we tell webpack that some dependencies (for example react and react-dom) are the same and webpack will create a separate file.
 This means that it will bundle dependencies and then link them so it is a usable module inside my app.
 At this point, when webpack compiles home and contact, it knows it doesnt need to manage react and react dom.
-This makes the bundle generation faster
+This makes the bundle generation faster.
+Those libraries are not bundled every time a build is generated

 1. webpack.dll.config:

 - Add dependencies in entry -> modules
 - Configure DllPlugin
 - Add library in output

 2. webpack.config:

 - Plugin to consume DLL
 - Add DllReferencePlugin plugin
 - Replace style-loader with MiniCSSExtractPlugin

 3. Add scripts to package.json
 4. npm run build:dll and then npm run build:prevent-duplication-fast